Izzywa/Database/DESIGN.md

 - `dial_code_id`
     - Foreign key, referencing the `id` column in the `dial_codes` table
 - `phone`
+    - `VARCHAR(15)`
+    - `CHECK(phone is NULL or phone regexp '^[0-9]+$')`
+    - Used `VARCHAR` instead of int to take into consideration of phone numbers that need to be stored with 0 as the leading character.
+    - Constraint added to only allow digits to be stored in this column.
 - `birth_date`
+    - `DATE NOT NULL`
+    - Stored in 'YYYY-MM-DD' format.
 - `resident_country_code`
     - Foreign Key referencing the `code` column in the `countries` table
 - `birth_country_code`